es-ude/ElasticNodeMiddleware/docs/elasticNodeMiddleware.rst

 -write and read

--configure fpga and get last configuration

 -soft and hard reset

+-->configure fpga and get last configuration